 The Ministry of the Interior is in charge of issues concerning citizens of the United Kingdom and their family members who wish to settle in Estonia, as well as their personal identification documents in Estonia.

 Here you can find the rights of EU27 and UK citizens post-Brexit, as outlined in the Joint Report from the Negotiators of the European Union and the United Kingdom Government.

 What will change for citizens of the United Kingdom who are presently residing in Estonia if Brexit takes place on the basis of a withdrawal agreement?

-According to the United Kingdom withdrawal agreement, after the United Kingdom leaves the European Union on 29 March 2019, the transition period will start.
+According to the United Kingdom withdrawal agreement, after the United Kingdom leaves the EU, the transition period will start.
 The transition period will last until 31 December 2020.

 Until the end of the transition period the law of the European Union will generally remain applicable to citizens of the United Kingdom and their family members.

 Citizens residing in Estonia will be able to continue to reside here on the basis of a valid ID card until the expiry of their documents.
 Family members of UK citizens who are citizens of third states will be able to stay in Estonia on the basis of their current residence permit.

 Citizens of the United Kingdom and their family members who reside in Estonia or arrive in Estonia before the end of the transition period will not have to apply for a new document resulting from the withdrawal agreement.
 We plan to start issuing a new document certifying the right of residence in Estonia due to the withdrawal agreement from the beginning of 2021.